JENNIFERL4209/mysql-independent-study/entries/entry-7.md

 6. ```ref?.child("#name").observe(#.childAdded, with: {(#FIRDataSnapshot)``` <br>

 ### Firebase Tutorial for iOS Notes
-1. Don't write too much nested data because everytime you retrieve a data, the associated data will also be retrieved.
+1. Don't write too much nested data because every time you retrieve a data, the associated data will also be retrieved.
 2. Always refer to your database.

 ### Takeaways